nashville-software-school/client-side-mastery/book-2-martins-aquarium/chapters/GIT_SETUP.md

 git config --global user.email "mary.williams@gmail.com"
 ```

-## Creating a Git Repository for Aquarium

-1. Navigate to your project directory
-    ```sh
-    cd ~/workspace/martins-aquarium
-    ```
-1. Type in the `git init` command
-1. You now have a git repository

 The magic is the `.git` directory that gets created when the `git init` command is executed.
 To see this directory you can use `ls -la`, which shows hidden files and directories.

 > Operating systems will not show files and directories that begin with a period by default.
 They are considered hidden, or system assets.